 Once you’ve done your due diligence and settled on starting your locs with braids, you can follow these steps to get well on your way to your new head of braidlocs!

-TIP: Allot yourself a good 2-3 days, longer depending on how slow you braid, to get this done.
+TIP: Allot yourself a good 2-3 days (or longer, depending on how slowly you braid) to get this done.

 1. Shampoo your hair

 The first thing you’ll need in order to start braidlocs is to start with a clean head of hair!
 I don’t recommend using conditioner, but if you need it to help with detangling, you can apply a small amount or use a leave-in.